Самолеты (сортировка по:)

 J.Herris - Pfalz Aircraft of WWI /Centennial Perspective/ (5)

-A Pfalz-Otto pusher on operations.
+A Pfalz-Otto pusher, normally used as a trainer, on operations.
 The large Pfalz logo on the side of the fuselage in front of the pilot is prominent.
 Early-style national insignia on white backgrounds are carried underneath both upper and lower wings.

 J.Herris - Pfalz Aircraft of WWI /Centennial Perspective/ (5)